Differences between twisted pairs and Fiber cables

 If your network spans a long distance, you should use SMF cables to build the network.
 SMF cable supports longer distances and provides higher data transfer speed.
 But it costs more than MMF.
 If you need a cheaper solution, you can consider MMF.

-Comparing twisted pairs cable and fiber optic cable
+Comparing twisted pair cable and fiber optic cable

-The following table compares a twisted pir cable with a fiber optic cable.
+The following table compares a twisted-pair cable with a fiber-optic cable.

 Mixing cables

 You are not limited to using only one type of cable.
 You can mix cables in your network as per requirement.
 For example, if a segment is near electric machines, you can use SMF or STP cables in that segment.
-If two segments are located at a long distance, you can use an SMF cable to connect them.
-If you want to mix cables in a network, you need to use switches having ports for them.
+If two segments reside at a long distance, you can use an SMF cable to connect them.
+If you want to mix cables in a network, you need switches with ports for them.

-For example, if your network uses both twisted pair cables and fiber optic cables, you can use a Cisco 3560 switch to connect them.
+For example, if your network uses both twisted-pair and fiber-optic cables, you can use a Cisco 3560 switch to connect them.
 It has ports for both types.